What is the national hospital price transparency study?

 - will be updated to include claims data through 2018

-- will be publicly released first quarter 2020
+- will be publicly released first quarter or early second quarter of 2020

 How are the Studies Funded?